isaultirado77/Battleship-Game/README.md

 ## Project Description
 This project is an implementation of the Battleship game, designed to be played in the console.
 It allows two players to place their ships on a board and take turns trying to sink the enemy fleet.
 The application is developed following object-oriented design principles.

-### Project Structure

-The project is organized into three main packages: model, controller, and view.
-The model package includes the core classes and data structures, with subpackages for different ship types (ship) and game board management (table).
-The controller package handles the central game logic, including game flow, rule enforcement, and ship management.
-The view package manages user interactions by presenting game boards, receiving input, and displaying messages through the UIHandler class.
-Additionally, the Main class serves as the entry point of the game, initializing the GameController and starting the game.

-#### `model` package

-The **model** package has two subpackages:
-- ***ship***: Contains the classes that represent the different types of ships in the game, all inheriting from the abstract class `Ship`.
-     - Contains classes for the game’s ships, all derived from the abstract class `Ship`, such as `AircraftCarrier`, `Battleship`, `Cruiser`, `Destroyer`, and `Submarine`.
-- ***table***: This subpackage contains the classes that manage the representation of the game board and the states of the cells.
-     - Manages the game board with classes like `BattleshipTable`, which implements the `Table` interface, `Point` for coordinates on the board, and `CellState` that defines the states of the cells.

-#### `controller` package
-This package handles the core logic of the game.
-It includes:
-- `GameController`: Manages the main game flow, including turn and shot management.
-- `GameEngine`: Encapsulates game logic, handling rules and validations for game progression.
-- `FleetManager`: Manages each player's fleet and checks the status of the ships.
-- `CoordinateParser`: Converts text coordinates into Point objects for use on the board.
-- `ShipBuilder`: Constructs and validates ship positions based on entered coordinates.

-#### `view` package
-It handles all user interactions, including presenting boards, receiving coordinates, and displaying important messages during the game.
-It includes:
-- `UIHandler`: Manages the user interface and player interactions.

-## Features

-1. Ship Types
-   - Aircraft Carrier
-   - Battleship
-   - Cruiser
-   - Destroyer
-   - Submarine

-2. Game Mechanics
-    - Placement of ships on board.
-    - Alternating turns to guess the location of enemy ships.
-    - Infication of hits, misses and sinkings.

-3. Object-Oriented Design
-   - Use of classes and objects to reprecent game elements.
-   - Encapsulation of ships properties and behaviors.

 ## Getting Started